Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 Trade-offs

-Not a fit for buyers who want a mega-firm with thousands of engineers on the bench; Uvik is small by design (50–249)
+Not a fit for buyers who want a mega-firm with thousands of engineers on the bench; Uvik Software is small by design (50–249)

 Stack focus is Python and data; buyers needing primary .NET, Java, or Salesforce delivery are better served elsewhere